Yes, you can contract HIV and other sexually transmitted infections (STIs) from dry humping.

 If you tested negative, then you’ll want to stay on top of screening by having regular STI testing, especially if you have a new or multiple partners.

-Your healthcare provider may make different screening
+Your healthcare provider may make different screening recommendations depending on your individual risk level.

 If you test positive for an STI, you’ll be given a treatment or management plan depending on what’s diagnosed.